 Save the images you like, study them, see how they were made, get inspired.
 Putting together a bunch of the shots you are targeting is a great approach.
 If the photographer grows, the gallery will replenish, and something, perhaps, will disappear from it (and this is also part of the way).

 Another technique is to create a mood board for a particular shoot.
-Let’s say you need to conduct a creative photo session with a model.
+Let's say you need to conduct a creative photo session with a model.
 It is not enough to discuss the image and location with that.
 Most likely, you will have a different idea of what should turn out.
-It is very useful to compile a selection of photographs that are close to your idea in mood, plot, composition, poses and image of the model, color schemes.
+It is beneficial to compile a selection of photographs close to your vision in mood, plot, composition, poses, the model's image, and color schemes.

-This approach will allow you to gain a deeper understanding of the result you are working on, and synchronizes this understanding with all participants in the shoot.
+This approach will allow you to understand the result you are working on and synchronize this understanding with all participants in the shoot.
 Experienced models are often asked to send references, that is, to show examples of what the photographer wants to get.
-The presence of references becomes a certain guarantee of the success of the shooting for the model.
+The presence of references becomes a specific guarantee of the success of the shooting for the model.

-Travel photographers, urbanists, landscape painters will find it useful to compile selections with locations.
-Perhaps even your hometown is rich in places to get great shots.
-I also keep a table where I add locations for filming and their main parameters (examples of photos, routes) so as not to lose anything.
+Travel photographers, urbanists, landscape painters will find it helpful to compile selections with locations.
+Perhaps even your hometown is wealthy in places to get great shots.
+I also keep a table where I add locations for filming and their main parameters (examples of photos, routes) not to lose anything.

 4. Travel, Visit New Places

-Good shots will not fly through the window, the courier will not bring them.
+Good shots will not fly through the window; the courier will not bring them.
 You will have to follow them yourself.
-And for inspiration, the brain needs fresh information.
-Watching films provides a cultural experience, but not an incentive to create.
+And for inspiration, the brain needs new information.
+Watching films provides a cultural experience but not an incentive to create beautiful portraits.
 The stimulus arises when there is a shake.
 So, deviate from your usual routes, explore your surroundings at home, travel.
 There is always a way to see something new.

-This is important even for studio photographers.
-Take a walk in a new place, come to the studio and you will see that shooting is easier, ideas appear.
+Travelling is essential even for studio photographers.
+Take a walk in a new place, come to the studio, and see that shooting is easier, ideas appear.
 I have a photographer friend who shoots commercials in a studio.
-And at the first opportunity, he breaks off into travel, moreover, rather extreme ones, in order to recharge with emotions for new masterpieces.
+And at the first opportunity, he breaks off into travel, moreover, rather extreme ones, to recharge with emotions for new masterpieces.

 5. Consciously Shape Your Social Media Feed

-It is important to put your brain on a diet of good photographs, paintings, films.
-Therefore, it would be nice to unsubscribe from all the acquaintances who post their everyday pictures on the social network like “me and my children” and “my cat is sleeping”.
-We do the same with local photographers and publics such as “the best photographers of the N region”.
-After watching this content, you yourself will start filming in a similar way.
+It is essential to put your brain on a diet of good photographs, paintings, films.
+Therefore, it would be nice to unsubscribe from all the acquaintances who post their everyday pictures on the social network like "me and my children" and "my cat is sleeping."
+We do the same with local photographers and the public, such as "the best photographers of the New York region."
+After watching this content, you will start filming similarly.

-Sometimes a photographer forms an information bubble in social networks with mediocre landmarks and authorities and therefore does not develop as a professional.
-He simply does not see outstanding photographs.
+Sometimes a photographer forms an information bubble in social networks with mediocre landmarks and authorities and therefore does not develop professionally.
+He does not see outstanding photographs.

-However, you shouldn’t unsubscribe from all your relatives.
-Social networks shape the news feed based on our preferences, so just follow what you watch and like: shape your media environment to grow.
-Let it be truly talented photographers, publics about classic photography and cinematography, pages of interesting people who create beautiful content.
+However, it would help if you didn't unsubscribe from all your relatives.
+Social networks shape the news feed based on our preferences, so follow what you watch and like: shape your media environment to grow.
+Let it be genuinely talented photographers, publics about classic photography and cinematography, pages of exciting people who create beautiful content.

 6. Don't Be Technical About Your Shot

 Photography, like any creativity, defies technical measurement.
 And yet, many try to assemble the frame as if following the instructions, like a constructor.
-Having studied the rules of composition, they try to strictly abide by them.
-But a good shot is not one that is perfectly exposed, and not one that is neatly composed according to the rule of thirds.
+Having studied the rules of composition, they try to abide by them strictly.
+But a good shot is not perfectly exposed and not one that is neatly composed according to the rule of thirds.
 And a portrait is not good when the sharpness is strictly in the eye.
 The main thing is creativity.

 There is no absolute in photography.
 The language of photography changes like the language we speak.
-And even in different countries it is different.
-That is, any rule can be violated.
-Heard the idea that “to break the rules, you have to learn them”?
+And even in different countries, it is different.
+That is true; any rule can be violated.
+Heard the idea that "to break the rules, you have to learn them"?
 It is not always so.
-Not knowing how the golden triangle rule works doesn’t change anything.
-So, it is not necessary to strictly adhere to the rules, they can and should be broken.
+If you don't know how the golden triangle rule works, don't change anything.
+So, it is unnecessary to adhere to the rules strictly; they can and should be broken.
 And the already mentioned observation and visual experience will help to do this harmoniously.

 There are laws of perception based on anthropology.
 They always work.
-So, it is worth, for example, to get acquainted with the theory of color (the foundations of which were laid by Goethe, and formulated in a modern form by Itten), with such elements as rhythm, balance, with how objects with different geometries are perceived in the frame.
+So, it is worth, for example, getting acquainted with the theory of color with such elements as rhythm, balance, with how objects with different geometries are perceived in the frame.

-Many rules describe only the geometric construction of the frame (the Fibonacci spiral, the rule of golden triangles).
-But they do not take into account the main thing: the peculiarities of the plot, texture, lighting.
-So, these are not rules, but just cheat sheets.
-Such recommendations always begin with the phrase: “To make the frame look better, place the subject in such and such a fragment!”.
-They were invented in photography schools in order to easily explain to a beginner where to place an object.
-This does not mean that using, for example, the rule of thirds is bad.
-But this is not a law, but a cheat sheet to simplify the work with the composition.
+Many rules describe only the geometric construction of the frame (the Fibonacci spiral, the rule of golden spirals).
+But they do not consider the main thing: the peculiarities of the plot, texture, lighting.
+So, these are not rules but cheat sheets.
+Such recommendations always begin with the phrase: "To make the frame look better, place the subject in such and such a fragment."
+They were invented in photography schools to explain to a beginner where to place an object easily.
+This rule does not mean that using, for example, the rule of thirds is terrible.
+But this is not a law but a cheat sheet to simplify the work with the composition.

-Personal experience, observation and cultural background will allow you to compose shots without using compositional rules.
-A simple answer to the question of what story you want to tell in the frame will help you compose the shot according to your story.
-It is she who is often lacking in the works of novice photographers.
+Personal experience, observation, and cultural background will allow you to compose shots without using compositional rules.
+A simple answer to what story you want to tell in the frame will help you craft the image according to your story.
+It is the experience that is often lacking in the works of novice photographers.

 7. You Are the Best Critic of Your Work

-It is almost impossible to get adequate criticism in the modern world.
-On the Internet, I will praise your loved ones and scold “haters” who are simply looking for an excuse to throw out their own negativity.
-Those who could disassemble your footage and give sensible recommendations will never do it for free in the comments, because their time is valuable.
-There are paid courses, private tuition… But this is not available to everyone and not always.
+It is almost impossible to get good criticism in the modern world.
+On the Internet, I will praise your loved ones and scold "haters" who are simply looking for an excuse to throw out their negativity.
+Those who could disassemble your footage and give sensible recommendations will never do it for free in the comments because their time is valuable.
+There are paid courses, private tuition, etc. But this is not available to everyone and not always.
 How to be?

 Develop a habit of being critical of your work.
-If you are absolutely satisfied with the filming results, this is a wake-up call.
-In psychology, the Dunning-Kruger effect is distinguished: a phenomenon when a person has just begun to understand a particular field, but already considers himself an expert.
-No truly successful photographer is one hundred percent happy with his photos.
+If you are delighted with the filming results, this is a wake-up call.
+The Dunning-Kruger effect is distinguished in psychology: a phenomenon when a person has just begun to understand a particular field but already considers himself an expert.
+No genuinely successful photographer is one hundred percent happy with his photos.
 He knows where the weaknesses are in his work and how to do better next time.
-Try to find flaws in your shots in time so that they can be taken into account in further shooting.
+Try to find flaws in your shots in time to be taken into account in further shooting.

 8. Take Part in Photo Contests

 To show yourself and see others, take part in a photo competition.
-This is a way to create specific goals and objectives, which is important in creative photography, an excuse to analyze and choose strong shots.
+These contests are a way to create specific goals and objectives, which is essential in creative photography, an excuse to analyze and choose strong shots.
 Do not be offended by the results that are not in your favor.
-In any case, this is a good creative and emotional experience.
+In any case, this is an excellent creative and emotional experience.

 9. Focus on Your Direction of Photography

 It is permissible to spray on everything only at the beginning of the creative path.
-If you shoot a portrait, a landscape, and a reportage, and a macro, and stars, and something else, you are unlikely to reach serious heights in any genre.
+If you shoot a portrait, landscape, reportage, macro, stars, and something else, you are unlikely to reach serious heights in any genre.
 Try to concentrate on as few directions as possible.
 Preferably on one.
-So, you can delve into the topic, develop, without being distracted by the secondary.
+So, you can delve into the topic, develop without being distracted by the secondary.

 10. Choose the Optimal Set of Equipment

-There is nothing wrong with collecting photographic equipment, this is also a hobby.
-But if our goal is beautiful shots, an excessive set of techniques will not help, but hinder.
-It turns out that an artistic portrait on the street can be shot without pulsed light, and a dozen lenses will not be useful on a trip (while you juggle them, the plots will scatter, you will not even notice them).
+There is nothing wrong with collecting photographic equipment; this is also a hobby.
+But if our goal is beautiful shots, an excessive set of techniques will not help but hinder.
+It turns out that an artistic portrait on the street can be shot without pulsed light, and a dozen lenses will not be helpful on a trip (while you juggle them, the plots will scatter, you will not even notice them).

-How to choose your direction in photography?
 Shoot something that makes your eyes burn.
-I often see this light in students, and it is a sign that they are doing the right thing.
+I often see this light in students, which signifies that they are doing the right thing.
 Are you interested in extreme sports?
-This is a reason to try yourself in such a report.
+This is a reason to try yourself in such as sports photography.
 Do you like to travel?
 Then strengthen your travel photography skills.

 Do you like communication?
 Become a portrait photographer.
 Do you like beautiful clothes, unusual looks?
 Take a closer look at fashion photography.
 Finding a topic that interests you is the key to staying focused on photography.

 Try to see more in your chosen subject than others.
 Beauty is truly in the eye of the beholder.
-Everywhere has its own aesthetics, depth.
-The main thing is to feel it, this is the work of a photographer.
+Everywhere has its aesthetics, depth.
+The main thing is to feel it; this is the work of a photographer.

-While reading the article, you thought that all this is boring, because you already have impeccable taste?
-A sure sign that the tips will be useful for your photography prowess.
+While reading the article, you thought that all this is boring because you already have an impeccable taste?
+A sure sign that the tips will be helpful for your photography prowess.
 The development of the photographer is a route without a finishing point.
-It is important for each of us to improve in something.
-I’m not an exception.
-We can always learn, see, feel what will improve our creativity.
+Each of us needs to improve in something.
+I'm not an exception.
+We can always learn, see, feel what will enhance our creativity.

 10 Creative Photography Tricks for Taking Cool Photos

-Photos have become boring and monotonous.
+Photos have become dull and monotonous.
 Have you noticed?
 I often meet these in the vastness of the network.
-I just want to bang the camera on the head and say: “Dear photographer, wake up!”
+I want to bang the camera on his head and say: "Dear photographer, wake up!"

 After all, there is much more to the world of photography.
-When I started developing my blog, I wanted to push the boundaries of the familiar and inspire me to experiment.
+When I started developing my blog, I wanted to push the familiar boundaries and inspire me to experiment.
 What am I doing?

-There is a lot of photography and one trick, how to make your picture more interesting, more attractive, how to stand out from the gray mass.
+There is a lot of photography and one trick to make your picture more interesting, more attractive, and stand out from the gray mass.
 If this offends you, think about it: it means that you are hooked on the patient.
 And this patient must be treated.